We use cookies to understand how this site is used. Privacy policy

 Prepare recurring governance summaries that leadership and boards can understand.

 Legal compliance is necessary but not always sufficient.
-What's legally permissible may still harm trust, reputation, or stakeholders.
+What is legally permissible may still harm trust, reputation, or stakeholders.

 Ethical considerations like bias, fairness, transparency, and appropriate use are central to building and maintaining trust in AI.